Rita of Cascia: The Bees

+In popular culture

+French painter Yves Klein had been dedicated to her as an infant.
+In 1961, he created an ex-voto for the Shrine of St. Rita, which is in Cascia Convent.

 French singer Mireille Mathieu adopted Rita as her patron saint on the advice of her paternal grandmother.
 In her autobiography, Mathieu describes buying a candle for Rita using her last franc.
 Though Mathieu claims that her prayers were not always answered, she testifies that they inspired her to become a strong and determined woman.

 In 1943, Rita of Cascia, a film based on Rita's life, was made, starring Elena Zareschi.
 The story of Rita increased in popularity due to a 2004 film titled Santa Rita da Cascia, filmed in Florence, Italy.
 The latter film altered the facts of Rita's early life.

 Rita is often credited as also being the unofficial patron saint of baseball due to a reference made to her in the 2002 film The Rookie.

 The 2019 science fiction novella Sisters of the Vast Black features a fictional group of nuns known as the Order of Saint Rita.

-St. Rita's Church is located in Nanthirickal, Kollam district, in the state of Kerala, India.
-It is the only church in Asia to have relics of Saint Rita.
-It is the only Catholic church in Kerala named after St. Rita.